wise-home/jobs/js_developer.md

 ## About Wise Home

-Wise Home is the name of the company and the product: A Danish smart home system.
+Wise Home as a Danish smart home system.

 It is targeted to landlords and specializes in automating manual tasks as well as reporting dangerous behaviour that could result in damage on the building.